zpqrtbnk/Zbu.Yol/readme.md

 * there should not be loops

 A transitionfunction should return `true` to indicate that it has been successful, else `false`.
 If a transition is not successful then the manager will abort and throw.
+Within a transition, you can access ApplicationContext.Current and UmbracoContext.Current.

 If the manager starts and finds out the site is in a state which is neither the start state of a transition, nor the target state of a transition (that would be the final state), it aborts and throws.